freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-52.md

 ## Description
 <section id='description'>

-Wrap the three checkboxes in another `div` element just like you did with the radio buttons.
-Don't forget to indent the code within the `div` element.
+Nest the three checkboxes in another `div` element just like you did with the radio buttons, and don't forget to indent the checkboxes.

 </section>